-Generalizing appropriately from samples of evidence, however, should also involve a consideration of how the sample was generated in the first place.
-You would probably make weaker inferences about your roommate's music preferences if instead of directly choosing songs to add to their playlist, they had been listening to a random shuffle from the Spotify catalogue and adding the songs that they liked to their playlist along the way.
-If you learned that they were screening songs from a live stream of all-male bands, your inference might be weaker still.
+Generalizing appropriately from samples of evidence, however, should involve a consideration of how the sample was generated.
+You would probably make weaker inferences about your roommate's music preferences if you discovered that their playlist was generated by a random shuffle of stored songs - or if you learned that they were listening to a playlist of all-male bands, your inference might be weaker still.

-These examples illustrate that the evidential weight that a learner attaches to sample observations should depend on the learner's beliefs about the data generation process - that is, on their sampling assumptions.
-This dependence has been investigated within two related lines of research.
-One line of work seeks to understand sampling assumptions arising in social contexts, with typical experiments contrasting inferences based on strong and weak sampling.
-Under strong sampling, samples are selected by an intentional agent because they are known to share some interesting property (e.g., your roommate specifically chose the grunge songs to add to their playlist because they like those songs).
-Under weak sampling, by contrast, sample selection is not directly connected with the property or concept that the learner is considering.
-Instead, samples are generated in a way that is unconstrained by, uncorrelated with, or otherwise independent of the learner's goal (e.g., if your roommate is choosing from songs being sampled by a random algorithm from a large and diverse collection).
+These examples illustrate that the evidential weight that a learner attaches to sample observations depends on the learner's beliefs about the data generation process - that is, on their sampling assumptions.
+The dependence of inference on sampling assumptions has been investigated within two related lines of research.
+One line of work seeks to understand sampling assumptions arising in social contexts, with typical experiments contrasting inferences based on "strong" and "weak" sampling.
+Under strong sampling, samples are selected by an intentional agent because they are known to share some interesting property (e.g., your roommate specifically chose the grunge songs to play in order to demonstrate their musical preference).
+Under weak sampling in contrast, sample selection is not directly connected with the property or concept that the learner is considering.
+Instead, samples are generated in a way that is unconstrained by, uncorrelated with, or otherwise independent of the learner's goal (e.g., the songs were generated from a large and diverse playlist).
 Applying different sampling assumptions to the same data can lead to qualitatively distinct patterns of inductive generalization (Hayes, Navarro, et al., 2019; Hendrickson et al., 2019; Ransom et al., 2016), shifts in epistemic trust (Mascaro & Sperber, 2009; Shafto et al., 2012), changes in pragmatic implicatures (Goodman & Frank, 2016) and the promotion of learning (Shafto et al., 2014).

 In contrast to the study of intentional sampling mechanisms, a second line of research has focused on assumptions about sampling frames: unintentional constraints that arise from the structure of the learning environment (e.g., Hayes et al., 2017; Hayes, Banner, Forrester, et al., 2019; Lawson & Kalish, 2009).
-Such constraints mean that only certain types of instances are admitted to the sample, while others are systematically excluded.
-The crucial intuition is that the inferences we draw from a data sample will depend on our beliefs about what types of constraints have been applied to that sample.
-In our example, you could not draw many conclusions about whether your roommate was a particular fan of 1990's grunge if you knew that the songs were selected from a live stream that happened to be playing only all-male bands.
-This example illustrates what has been referred to as category sampling, where selection constraints mean that only members of a particular sub-category can be observed in the sample.
-Crucially, the absence of any sample instances other than all-male bands is entirely attributable to the frame - the data tells us nothing about your roommate's actual music preferences.
-In contrast, your conclusions would be far stronger if you knew that the songs being played came from music stored locally on your roommate's device.
-This type of frame has been referred to as property sampling, and yields a stronger inference: if it was theoretically possible to observe other types of bands in the sample, their absence is informative.
+In our example, you could not draw many conclusions about whether your roommate was a particular fan of 1990's grunge if you knew that the songs were selected as examples of all-male bands.
+In contrast, your conclusions would be far stronger if you knew that the songs were selected because they were at the top of the list of your roommate's most frequently played tunes.